Skip to main content

 brett

-Manage notes with markdown and git
+Manage notes with Markdown and Git

 In school, to keep up with my peers, I took meticulous notes.
 I read and reread assignments, and I constantly evaluated my priorities to stay on task.
 I became obsessed with managing my productivity.
 I’ve used feature-rich apps like OmniFocus or Wunderlist and simpler tools like Apple Reminders.